cse442equipsavy/equipsavy/README.md

 page allows department members to add or cancel classes, add instructors to those classes, and add TA’s to a class.

 ##Student features:
-- able to select a class to reserve equipment for
+- Able to select a class to reserve equipment for
-- able to reserve 1 of all necessary pieces of equipment
+- Able to reserve 1 of all necessary pieces of equipment

 ##Instructor features:
 -	Choose a class to look over.